opws/opws-dataset/docs/fields.md

 - `profile`: The public-facing profile page for the user.
 - `home`: Some manner of home page for the user (if `password.reset.flow.submit.sessions.own` is `login`) or the site's root (if it's not `login`).

-## password.reset.flow.submit.sessions.own, password.reset.randomize.enter.sessions.own
+## password.reset.flow.submit.sessions.own, password.reset.randomize.open.sessions.own

 Whether the current session is logged in (`login`), logged out if logged in (`invalidate`), or not changed with regards to login state (`sustain`) after resetting.

 Note that being *redirected to the login page to enter the new password* does not count as a `login` value here (unless the site for some reason logs the user in *before presenting the login page*, which would make no sense) - such behavior is instead reflected with `password.reset.flow.submit.destination.page` having a value of `login`.

-## password.reset.flow.submit.sessions.others, password.reset.randomize.enter.sessions.others
+## password.reset.flow.submit.sessions.others, password.reset.randomize.open.sessions.others

 Whether other logged-in sessions are invalidated (`invalidate`) or not (`sustain`) when resetting a password.